 Demographic and criminal histories of drug offenders admitted to prison in 2008, the year before the drug law reforms were enacted.
 This report establishes a baseline for future reports assessing the impact of the reforms to determine whether they are working as intended.

 Effective October 2009, an eligible class B felony drug offender committed to prison with an indeterminate sentence greater than 1-3 years can apply to be resentenced to a determinate term in accordance with the new sentence ranges.
-The monthly resentencing reports show the total number of offenders resentenced by county, the number released and, for those still in prison, the number of days until release.
+The annual resentencing reports show the total number of offenders resentenced by county, the number released and, for those still in prison, the number of days until release.